What is the

-Monashee Community Co-op is staffed by caring and dedicated volunteers who work to ensure the products are ethically and environmentally responsible, and also local when possible.
+Monashee Community Co-op is a proud member of the BC Co-op Association.
+The Co-op is staffed by caring and dedicated volunteers who work to ensure the products are ethically and environmentally responsible, and also local when possible.
 Although we are small, we are competitive with big business grocery stores elsewhere and help our community reduce its carbon footprint by buying in Lumby instead of driving to Vernon.

 Vision & Mission Statements

 Vision: Our community will have the knowledge and opportunity to access an abundance of local, safe, healthy food and household products through a caring association that demonstrates leadership in sustainable practices.

 Mission: To educate and support our community by providing local, healthy, environmentally and ethically responsible food and products.